-Bartlesville Radio » News » New Business Opens in Bartlesville
+Bartlesville Radio » News » Locally-owned Gardening Business Available in Bartlesville

 City of Bartlesville

-New Business Opens in Bartlesville
+Locally-owned Gardening Business Available in Bartlesville

 Ty Loftis

-A new, family-owned local business has opened in the Bartlesville area.
+A family-owned local business is open in the Bartlesville area.
 Greenleaf Growers Supply, a gardening suppliers company, carries everything from seeds, soil, nutrients, grow lights, compost and much more.

 Greenleaf Growers Supply is located at 119 NE Washington Blvd. in Bartlesville.
 For more information, you can call 918-420-9080.